 - In the Show Within a Show, School of Hard Knockers, "Nerd" was apparently a catch-all to describe anyone who wasn't a Jock.
 Basically, taking the Saved by the Bell viewpoint and then dumbing it down to Homer's level.

-- In the My Little Pony: Friendship Is Magic episode "Putting Your Hoof Down", there's a stereotypically nerdy pony with taped glasses, moustache, unfashionable mane-cut, bowtie, acne, and robot cutie mark.
+- Episode "Putting Your Hoof Down", has a stereotypically nerdy pony with taped glasses, moustache, unfashionable mane-cut, bowtie, acne, and robot cutie mark.
 When he buys the last asparagus, which Fluttershy wanted, Rarity tricks him into selling it back to Fluttershy by calling him strong and handsome.

 - Gus Griswald dresses like one, but isn't really one personality-wise.

 - Hey Arnold!! has all Type 1 nerds.
 Unfortunately there was an episode where Rhonda is forced to wear glasses and is immediately classified as a type 2 nerd despite looking perfectly normal.
 And this episode was made AFTER Harry Potter came out in America.

 - Total Drama Island has the three geeky guys (Cody, Harold, Noah) who are thin/not in great shape and clearly act geeky, as well as Beth, one of few girls who doesn't look like a supermodel, socially awkward, Nerd Glasses, Braces of Orthodontic Overkill, and a not so imaginary boyfriend.

 - FETCH! with Ruff Ruffman's Glen, or as he likes to be known as, "Glendalf".